nipype/pydra-tutorial/notebooks/2_intro_functiontask.md

     return a + b
 ```

-Now that we decorated the function, we can create a pydra `Task` and specify the input, for this example values for `a` and `b` are needed.
+After decorating the function, you can create a Pydra `Task` and specify the input.
+In this example, values for `a` and `b` are needed.

 ```{code-cell} ipython3
 task0 = add_var(a=4, b=5)